Contributing

 General Contribution Flow

-Signing-off on Commits (Developer Certificate of Origin)
+Adding your sign-off on commits (Developer Certificate of Origin)

 - To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.
 The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.